 Enterprise

 When you're a small team, bug tracking is simple.
 Everyone knows what's being worked on, who's handling what, and where the blockers are.
+A shared spreadsheet or a single project in your bug tracker is enough.
 But as engineering organizations grow — adding teams, projects, and products — that natural visibility disappears.
 Bugs get lost between teams, duplicate issues pile up, and engineering leaders lose sight of the bigger picture.

 Scaling bug tracking isn't about finding a bigger spreadsheet.
-It's about building a system that gives each team autonomy while preserving organization-wide visibility.
+It's about building an issue tracking system — backed by the right bug tracker — that gives each team autonomy while preserving organization-wide visibility.
+For SaaS teams growing past 100 engineers, this is where structured QA workflows and a unified bug tracking platform stop being optional.

 Scaling bug tracking across teams